MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-21-Veteran-Readiness-Employment-Education/subpart-D-Administration-Educational-Assistance-Programs/subjectgroup-ECFRf512caa42cbfa1f-Schools/section-21.4201.md

 (6) Once a student is properly enrolled in a course which either meets the 85-15 percent requirement or which is exempt pursuant to paragraph (c) of this section, such a student may not have benefits for that course terminated because the 85-15 percent requirement subsequently is not met or because the course loses its exemption, as long as the student's enrollment remains continuous.
 A student enrolled in an institution organized on a term basis need not attend summer sessions in order to maintain continuous enrollment.
 An enrollment may also be considered continuous if a “break” in enrollment is wholly due to circumstances beyond the student's control such as serious illness.

-(h) *Waivers.* Schools which desire a waiver of the provisions of paragraph (a) of this section for a course where the number of full-time equivalent students receiving VA education benefits equals or exceeds 85 percent of the total full-time equivalent enrollment in the course may apply for a waiver to the Director, Education Service, through the Director of the VA facility of jurisdiction.
+(h) *Waivers.* Schools which desire a waiver of the provisions of paragraph (a) of this section for a course where the number of full-time equivalent supported students receiving VA education benefits equals or exceeds 85 percent of the total full-time equivalent enrollment in the course may apply for a waiver to the Director, Education Service.
 When applying, a school must submit sufficient information to allow the Director, Education Service, to judge the merits of the request against the criteria shown in this paragraph.
 This information and any other pertinent information available to VA shall be considered in relation to these criteria:

 (1) Availability of comparable alternative educational facilities effectively open to veterans in the vicinity of the school requesting a waiver.

-(2) Status of the school requesting a waiver as a developing institution primarily serving a disadvantaged population.
-The school should enclose a copy of its notice from the Department of Education that the school is eligible to be considered for a grant under the Strengthening Institutions Program or the Special Needs Program, if applicable.
-Otherwise the school should submit data sufficient to allow the Director, Education Service, to judge whether the school is similar to institutions which the Department of Education considers to be eligible to apply for a grant under these programs.
-The pertinent criteria and data categories are published in Title 34, Code of Federal Regulations, Chapter VI, part 624, subpart A; part 625, subpart A; and part 626, subpart A. The requirements of those criteria that a school be a “public or nonprofit” institution need not be met.

-(3) Previous compliance history of the school, including such factors as false or deceptive advertising complaints, enrollment certification timeliness and accuracy, and amount of school liability indebtedness to VA.

-(4) General effectiveness of the school's program in providing educational and employment opportunities to the particular veteran population it serves.
-Factors to be considered should include the percentage of veteran-students completing the entire course, ratio of educational and general expenditures to full-time equivalency enrollment, etc.
+(2) General effectiveness of the school's program in providing educational and employment opportunities to the particular veteran population it serves.
+Factors to be considered should include, but are not limited to: percentage of veteran-students completing the entire course, graduate employment statistics, graduate salary statistics, satisfaction of Department of Education requirements regarding gainful employment (where applicable), other Department of Education metrics (such as student loan default rate), student complaints, industry endorsements, participation in and compliance with the Principles of Excellence program, established by Executive Order 13607 (where applicable), etc.

+(3) Whether the educational institution's aid program appears to be consistent with or appears to undermine the 85/15 rule's tuition and fee costs market validation mechanism.

-(Authority: 10 U.S.C.
-16136(b); 38 U.S.C.
-3034(a), 3241(a), 3323(a), 3680A(d))[44 FR 62498, Oct.
+[44 FR 62498, Oct.
 31, 1979, as amended at 48 FR 37985, Aug.
 22, 1983; 51 FR 16316, May 2, 1986; 52 FR 45634, Dec.
 1, 1987; 54 FR 4285, Jan.
 30, 1989; 54 FR 34984, Aug.
 23, 1989; 55 FR 28027, July 9, 1990; 57 FR 29800, July 7, 1992; 61 FR 20728, May 8, 1996; 61 FR 26114, May 24, 1996; 61 FR 29296, June 10, 1996; 62 FR 55760, Oct.
 28, 1997; 63 FR 34129, June 23, 1998; 74 FR 14667, Mar.
 31, 2009; 74 FR 17907, Apr.
-20, 2009]
+20, 2009; 89 FR 2502, Jan.
+16, 2024]